rosedj1/CMSOfficeHours/UF/HiPerGator.md

 Entire PHZ5155 course is allocated a whole node!
 - This is 32 cores on HPG2
 The slowdown of your job may be in the bandwidth!

+- `/orange/` and `/blue/` are **parallel file systems**
+- A filesystem is effectively a hard drive (used for data storage).
+  That's why it's beneficial to submit big jobs to the SLURM computer cluster.
+- login1, login2 are individual servers